varvet/godmin/README.md

 });
 ```

-If you wish to translate the datetimepicker, add the following to your `app/assets/javascripts/application.js`:
+If you wish to translate the datetimepicker, change `moment/en-gb` in your `app/assets/javascripts/application.js` to your desired locale:

 ```js
 //= require moment